Skip to content

 Click to learn more.

 The journal considers original educational papers, current concepts, study protocols, research manuscripts, (systematic) reviews, commentaries on articles, and letters to the editor.
 The journal also publishes editorials, special issues, and conference abstracts.
-Learn more about the types of content the journal will consider for publication.

 Register for PHO's Next Free Webinar

-June 12 (Thursday) at 10 am CT
+June 12, 2025 (Thursday), 10 am CT

 New Publications